-When to See a Doctor for Stomach Bloating?
 While bloating is often not a cause for concern and can be relieved with simple lifestyle changes, in some cases, it can be a sign of a more serious underlying condition that requires medical attention.

-Which Doctors Can Help?
 Stomach bloating is a common symptom that can be caused by various factors.
 The treatment for bloating depends on the underlying cause.
 Here are some medical professionals who can help in treating stomach bloating depending on its cause:

-It’s worth noting that a general practitioner can assist in identifying the cause of bloating and making a referral to a specialist if necessary.
+It’s worth noting that a general practitioner can assist in identifying the cause of bloating and make a referral to a specialist if necessary.
 However, if you’re suffering from bloating, the following are signs that you should seek medical attention: